miguelznunez/youtube2mp3/README.md

-YouTube video to MP3 converter
+YouTube video to MP3 converter with the "YouTube MP3" API

 1.)
-Go to https://rapidapi.com/ytjar/api/youtube-mp36 and get your free API key from the "YouTube MP3" API by choosing the freemium subscription plan.
+Go to https://rapidapi.com/ytjar/api/youtube-mp36 and get your free API key by choosing the freemium subscription plan.

 2.)
-Create a .env file and create two variables: API_KEY and API_HOST.
+Create a .env file and add the following variables: API_KEY and API_HOST.
 Initialize them with your credentials.

 3.)
 Enjoy!